 But when is permission required and when does fair use apply?
-The simple answers, "never" and "always" are unfortunately, not the right answers.
-Learning to analyze a use to determine whether it's a fair use, while not impossibly difficult, does require some effort.
+Unfortunately, this question does not have a simple answer.
+Learning to analyze a use to determine whether it's a fair use does require some effort.
 There are workable guidelines, but they tend to be more restrictive than sometimes necessary.
 Nevertheless, they may be preferable to no help at all.

 But we also must make it easier for faculty, staff and students to get permission to make uses of others' works when statutory exemptions do not apply.
 We must establish quick, easy and reliable links with copyright clearance centers, negotiate subscription licenses where they would be advantageous and acquire access in digital materials that is sufficient to obviate the need for additional permissions to use such licensed electronic information.

 Policy and Procedure Issues